 One of the most insidious enemies of an RV is moisture, especially in cooler weather.
 And if you live or spend any time at all in an RV, it can be extremely difficult to avoid, unless you spend all of your time RVing in the Desert Southwest!
 Barring that, you’ll probably want to be looking for the best RV dehumidifiers available.

-Every time we breathe we release moisture into the air.
-Cooking and showering can create lots of moisture.
-And ambient humidity – either from precipitation or from the general climate in which you’re traveling (i.e. the southeast in the summer) – can bring loads of moisture into your RV.
-These are the reasons why today’s post puts a focus on the best RV dehumidifiers on the market… to pull the moisture out of your RV.
+Every time you breathe, you release moisture into the air.
+Cooking and showering can generate a lot of moisture.
+And ambient humidity – either from precipitation or from the general climate in which you’re traveling (i.e., the southeast in the summer) – can bring loads of moisture into your RV.
+These are the reasons this post focuses on the best RV dehumidifiers on the market… to pull moisture out of your RV.

 What is a Dehumidifier?